databrickslabs/automl-toolkit/APIDOCS.md

-# Providentia (AutoML)
+# AutoML-Toolkit

-Providentia is an automated ML solution for Apache Spark.
+The AutoML-Toolkit is an automated ML solution for Apache Spark.
 It provides common data cleansing and feature engineering support, automated hyper-parameter tuning through distributed genetic algorithms, and model tracking integration with MLFlow.
 It currently supports Supervised Learning algorithms that are provided as part of Spark Mllib.

 ## General Overview

-Providentia is a multi-layer API that can be used in several different ways:
+The AutoML-Toolkit is a multi-layer API that can be used in several different ways:
 1. Full Automation (high-level API) by using the AutomationRunner class and utilzing the .run() public method
 2. Mid-level Automation through use of individual component API's (DataPrep / AutomationRunner public methods)
 3. Low-level API's for Hyper-parameter tuning